Does your Digital Communications align with GDPR?

 June 19th, 2019 Internal business communications

-Every day, 205.6 billion emails are sent across the globe however only one-third of emails are opened.
+Every day in digital communications, 205.6 billion emails are sent across the globe, however, only one-third of emails are opened.

 The impact of poor business communications